codepainters/amiga_yafs/pcb_cia/README.md

 Note:

-* for `BZ1` buzzer I have used magnetic buzzer, but pretty much anything should work, as long as  U1 maximum current (20 mA) is not exceeded.
+* for `BZ1` buzzer I have used `KPM1201A` magnetic buzzer, but pretty much anything should work, as long as U1 maximum output current (20 mA) is not exceeded.
 You may need to adjust R1 value.
 * I've added `D1` diode as a back EMF protection, but it turned out it is not really necessary with the buzzer I use.
 * for programming instructions, see [here](../firmware)